apache/metron/metron-analytics/metron-profiler/README.md

 ### Example 3

-The average response body length of HTTP traffic.
+The average of the `length` field of HTTP traffic.
 The following configuration would be used to generate this profile.

 ```
 {